bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

 //     isEnabled: true,
 //     targetingVersion: 42,
 //     config?: {
-//       name: "gpt-3.5",
+//       key: "gpt-3.5",
 //       targetingVersion: 2,
-//       payload: { maxTokens: 10000, model: "gpt-3.5-beta1" }
+//       value: { maxTokens: 10000, model: "gpt-3.5-beta1" }
 //     }
 //   }
 // }
 ```

-The `name` is given by the user in Bucket for each configuration variant, and `version` is maintained by Bucket similar
+The `key` is given by the user in Bucket for each configuration value, and `targetingVersion` is maintained by Bucket similar
-to `targetingVersion`.
-The `payload` is the actual JSON value supplied by the user and serves as context-based
+to access `targetingVersion`.
+The `value` is the actual JSON value supplied by the user and serves as context-based
 configuration.

 Just as `isEnabled`, accessing `config` on the object returned by `getFeatures` does not automatically